 Working with your peers in a study group gives you an excellent opportunity to hone your people skills.

-Before you go and join a study group, remember that all groups are not created equal.
-Choose your companions carefully or study by yourself.
+Before you go and join a study group, remember that all groups are not created equally.
+Choose a group that spends its time studying and not just socializing.